Skip to primary navigation Skip to content Skip to footer

 Gray Seals

-The larger of our two year round pinnipeds, Gray Seals can be 7-8 feet long and weigh up to 800 lbs!
-Gray Seals pup earlier than Harbor Seals in January and February.
-Pups are born with a soft layer of white fur, which they shed after about a month.
-The winter pupping season means Gray Seal babies are far more mature by the time most boaters are on the water and able to see them than for Harbor Seals.
-Gray Seals are distinguished from Harbor Seals most easily by their size, and by their longer snouts, which give them a more horse or cow like appearance.
-Gray Seals are the longest divers of Maine’s seals, able to stay underwater for up to a hour!
+The larger of our two year-round pinnipeds, gray seals can be seven to eight feet long and weigh up to 800 lbs!
+Gray seals pup in January and February, and pups are born with a soft layer of white fur, which they shed after about a month.
+The winter pupping season means gray seal babies are more mature by the time most boaters are on the water.
+Gray seals are most easily distinguished from harbor seals by their size and by their longer snouts, which give them a more horse or cow-like appearance.
+And, they can dive the longest of any Maine’s seal species – able to stay underwater for up to a hour!

 Gray Seal seasonal travels